enzo-prism/Family-First-Smile-Care/replit.md

 - **January 31, 2025**: Added automatic scroll-to-top functionality - all pages now automatically scroll to the top when first opened or navigated to for improved user experience
 - **January 31, 2025**: Replaced YouTube office tour video with new Vimeo video (1106179834) - configured for autoplay, loop, and no player controls for seamless viewing experience
 - **January 31, 2025**: Optimized video component for 9:16 aspect ratio - centered layout with proper vertical dimensions and responsive max-width for better visual presentation
+- **January 31, 2025**: Added Office Tour Video section to homepage - features the Vimeo office tour video with CTA button leading to About page, positioned between testimonials and Google review sections for optimal user flow

 ## System Architecture